Responsive Repairs policy

 • Online via our website, or by using our Live Chat function.

-On the day that a repair is due to be completed customers can track where operatives are while travelling to their home for a repair appointment.
-It provides a real-time location and a method of two-way communication between the customer and operative during the journey, should there be a need for contact before arrival.
+On the day that a repair is due to be completed customers may, subject to regional availability, be able to track where operatives are while travelling to their home for a repair appointment.
+This feature provides a real-time location and a method of two-way communication between the customer and operative during the journey, should there be a need for contact before arrival.

-Operatives will advise customers on the status of their repair i.e. if it is complete or if any follow-on works will be required.
+During the repair appointment, operatives will advise customers on the status of their repair, for example, if the repair is complete or if any follow-on works will be required.

 Appendix 4: Code of Conduct and Expectations